Ismail-Hossain-1/Talib-Web/README.md

-url for the site: https://singular-souffle-05e337.netlify.app/
+visit the url for the website of 3d models: https://singular-souffle-05e337.netlify.app/